jnguye79/jnguye79/README.md

 - 🔭 I’m currently working on Introduction to Computer Science (CS50x), Introduction to Python (CS50x - Python) and my portfolio which you can find out more <a href="https://jnguye79.github.io/">here</a>!
 - 🌱 I’m currently learning HTML/CSS/JS, C, and Python.
 - 👯 I’m looking to collaborate on making an educational platform for people to learn hard concepts.
 How we differentiate is through simplification!
 Make hard concepts a breeze to understand.
-(Currently only an idea)
 - 🤔 I’m looking for help with UI/UX components on my web-page!
 - 💬 Ask me about: What certains games I play, what is important in the development of AI, what languages I use and how they have helped me.
 - 📫 How to reach me: jnguye79@gmail.com